Here, we have test results for 30 canopy and retracting rangehoods priced from $180 to $1599.

 - Westinghouse WRF900CS

-Our tester, Peter Horvath, installs the rangehood following the manufacturer’s instructions above a 900mm-wide ceramic hotplate with four hobs.
+Our tester, Peter Horvath, installs the rangehood, following the manufacturer’s instructions, above a ceramic hotplate of the same width (60 cm or 90 cm) with four hobs.

 - Performance He simmers water first in two saucepans, then four.
 With the fan on both the lowest and highest settings, he assesses how well the rangehood removes steam.
 He tests all models in ducted and recirculating mode.